victorrndungu/Pacman1.1/README.md

 2. Install Required Packages: Make sure you have Python 3 and pip installed.
 Then, install pygame:
     ```bash
     pip install pygame
-3.Run the Game: Launch the game by running the Python script:
+3. Run the Game: Launch the game by running the Python script:
     ```bash
-    python pacmaN..py
+    python pacman..py

 ## Usage Guide